-- Blot with clean cloth.
-Do it again as needed to be sure all cleaning solution has been removed.
+- Blot with a clean cloth.
+Do it again as needed to be sure all the cleaning solution has been removed.

 - Allow for it to set for several hours to soak up any remaining liquid.

-- Take away weights and cloths and allow for area to air dry.
+- Take away weights and cloths and allow for the area to air dry.

 - In case the spot becomes brown when it dries out, mix 1 part vinegar with 2 parts water.
 Use the solution on the dried spot and then blot to dry.
 This may be repeated ONCE.

 - The following common things for the home enable you to remove blood stains as well: baking soda, meat tenderizer, salt, or hydrogen peroxide together with cold water.

 - Regarding baking soda and meat tenderizer, come up with a paste using cold water and apply to the stain.

 - Pour salt on the stain and blot using a towel dampened with peroxide solution (2 parts water to 3 parts hydrogen peroxide).
 Wash out by blotting using a clean, damp towel.